mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 A Listener is a logical entity configured on your API Gateway that checks for incoming connection requests directed to your Project namespace.
 Each listener is mapped to a single port and defines rules to route incoming requests from external clients to a resource in your namespace, such as a specific microservice, exposed through endpoints.

-This page describes the features of a Listener and how to configure these from the **Listeners** section of the [Design area](/development_suite/api-console/api-design/overview.md) of the Console.
+This page describes the features of a Listener and how to configure them from the **Listeners** section of the [Design area](/development_suite/api-console/api-design/overview.md) in Console.

 ## Create a Listener